pkix/digicert/README.md

-# digicert certcentral sdk for certcentral apiv2
+# a sdk for digicert certcentral apiv2